Meadowlands Rail Line: History

 In an operation dubbed the Mass Transit Super Bowl for Super Bowl XLVIII on February 2, 2014, record numbers of riders took the shuttle to Meadowlands before the game, and were faced with waits of up to 90 minutes, due to security delays.
-After the game ended there were more delays as demanded exceeded the Meadowlands station's regular operating capacity.
+After the game ended, there were more delays as demand exceeded the Meadowlands station's regular operating capacity.
 At one point, fans were asked to remain inside the stadium until more trains were dispatched to load passengers from the station.
 In total 28,301 riders arrived at the stadium and 35,264 (nearly three times as many riders as NJ Transit predicted) left via train.

 WrestleMania 35 in April 2019 was attended by 82,265 people, many of whom took the train.
-Due to scheduling delays, passengers had long waits before first trains departed after the event, leading to claims of incompetence NJ Transit, which had not adhered to its own schedule.
-NJ Transit officials claimed the 12:30 a.m. event ending caused the problem since some train engineers had reached the end of federal limit on work hours.
+Due to scheduling delays, passengers had long waits before first trains departed after the event, leading to claims of incompetence against NJ Transit, which had not adhered to its own schedule.
+NJ Transit officials claimed the 12:30 a.m. event ending caused the problem since some train engineers had reached the end of the federal limit on work hours.

 In anticipation of overflow crowds attending BTS performances in May 2019, NJ Transit advised departing concert-goers to find alternative transportation and planned additional bus service, saying that the line's capacity of 8,000 person per hour would be exceeded.

 On September 14, 2022, NJ Transit entered into a naming rights agreement with BetMGM, a sports betting company owned by MGM Resorts International, to rename the line for $3 million over the next 3 years.
+During this time, the line was branded as the BetMGM Meadowlands Rail Line and used the BetMGM logo.

 Stations

-Alternative transit studies
+Alternative transit

-In 2021 NJ Transit authorized studies to augment or replace the rail line with an alternative "transitway".
+In 2021, NJ Transit authorized studies for alternative options between the Meadowlands Sports Complex and Secaucus Junction including a bus "transitway".
+An initial version designed by HNTB and largely using existing infrastructure (mainly the New Jersey Turnpike) is planned to go into service for the 2026 FIFA World Cup.

 In January 2022, the New Jersey Department of Transportation announced the replacement of the eastbound Route 3 Bridge over the Hackensack River, which would incorporate provisions for a potential future expansion of the Hudson-Bergen Light Rail, ostensibly from Secaucus Junction.